ricduong/ricduong/README.md

-Hello 👋, I am [@ricduong](https://www.linkedin.com/in/rickduong/), the Executive Director for the [Technology Partnership and Engineering]([url](https://partner.github.com/technology-partners)) team at [GitHub](http://github.com).
+Hello 👋, I am [@ricduong](https://www.linkedin.com/in/rickduong/), and I built the [Technology Partnership Program]([url](https://partner.github.com/technology-partners)) team at [GitHub](http://github.com).
 GitHub is an ecosystem with over 100 million developers and our team works with over 1,000 partners to integrate their technology to help enable all of those developers.
 I grew up in 🐂 Texas and live in the 🏔️ Pacific Northwest where I enjoy 🚴‍♂️ cycling and admire the 🎇 night sky as much as I can.

 ## 📰 Partner Integration News